-If you're considering a clinical psychologist degree, counseling psychologist degree or any other graduate degree in psychology, you have many choices ahead of you, from what type of degree to earn to which school to make your academic home, the end goal is to make you a professional psychologist qualified to pursue career paths in mental health counseling and more depending on the path you choose.
+If you're considering a clinical psychology degree, counseling psychology degree, or any other graduate degree in psychology, you have many choices in higher education ahead of you.
+From what type of degree to earn to which school to make your academic home, the end goal is to make you a professional psychologist qualified to pursue career paths in mental health counseling and more depending on the path you choose.
 One of the most basic-yet most important-decisions you will make about an advanced degree in psychology is what type of psychology you want to study.
-While there is some overlap between different branches of psychology, there are also many differences, and the area of psychology you decide to study will determine your educational and career path for years to come.
+While there is some overlap between different branches of psychology, there are also differences.
+The area you decide to study will determine your educational and career path for years to come.

-Clinical psychologists and counseling psychologists share many functions.
-For example, both groups of psychologists provide psychotherapy and participate in research.
+A clinical psychologist and a counseling psychologist share many functions in mental health sciences.
+For example, both groups of psychologists have proficient counseling skills, provide psychotherapy and participate in research.
 They're employed in similar settings, such as universities and college counseling centers, community health clinics, hospitals, and private practice.
-When it comes to licensure, there's also no difference between the groups-clinical psychologists and counseling psychologists are both considered “licensed psychologists” in all 50 states (Morgan & Cohen, 2008; Roger & Stone, 2020).
+When it comes to licensure, there's also no difference between the groups-clinical psychologists and counseling psychologists are both considered licensed psychologists in all 50 states (Morgan & Cohen, 2008; Roger & Stone, 2020).
 There is, however, a difference in clinical vs counseling psychology.

 What Is The Difference Between Clinical and Counseling Psychology?

-Knowing the minute differences between the two can help you choose the ideal psychology degree program.
+Knowing the differences between clinical vs. counseling psychology can help you choose the ideal psychology degree program.
 Let's explore clinical psychology versus counseling psychology and their range of mental health conditions a little more in-depth.

 To define counseling psychology, one can only wonder, what does a counseling psychologist do?
-In contrast to their clinical counterparts, counseling psychologists tend to ascribe to humanistic and person-centered theoretical orientations and are often employed at universities and university counseling centers and in human service settings, such as mental health centers and family services (Brems & Johnson, 1997; Norcross et al., 1998; Norcross, 2000).
+In contrast to their clinical counterparts, professional counseling psychologists tend to ascribe to humanistic and person-centered theoretical orientations and are often employed at universities and university counseling centers and in human service settings, such as mental health centers and family services (Brems & Johnson, 1997; Norcross et al., 1998; Norcross, 2000).
 A psychologist counselor tends to work with healthier patients who have less severe mental illness or psychological problems.
-After completing a counseling psychology program and becoming a licensed professional counselor, their work focuses more on emotional, social and physical issues that arise from typical life stresses or more serious issues associated with school, work or family settings.
-Thus, their work is more client-centric, focusing on wellness and prevention rather than pathology.
-Counseling psychologists might see patients for relationship issues, substance abuse counseling, career advice, difficulty adapting to life changes and other such issues.
+After completing a counseling psychology program and becoming a licensed professional counselor, their work focuses more on emotional, social and physical issues that arise from typical life stresses or more serious issues associated with school, work or family settings (Norcross, 2000).
+Counseling psychologists might see patients for relationship issues, substance abuse counseling, career counseling, difficulty adapting to life changes and other such issues.

 Your choice of graduate psychology program will depend on your interests as a licensed psychologist or mental health professional.
-Are you interested in studying psychopathology and working with patients with serious psychological disorders?
-Or are you more interested in providing emotional and vocational support for a healthier population base?
+Are you interested in studying psychopathology and working with patients with serious psychological and mental health disorders?
+Or are you more interested in providing emotional and vocational support for a healthier population base with psychology counseling?

-Whatever your career preference is, a doctorate program in either clinical psychology or counseling psychology will serve you well.
-In fact, in an informal study of counseling and clinical psychology programs around the country, researchers found a number of similarities between the two types of programs – and noted that there are so many differences in individual clinical or counseling psychology programs, that it was more important to select a doctorate program that offered specialized concentrations and faculty whose interests align with yours.
+Whatever your career preference in professional practice, a doctoral program in either clinical psychology or counseling psychology can serve you well.
+In fact, a peer-reviewed study of counseling and clinical psychology programs around the country found a significant number of similarities between the two types of programs, and noted it was more important to select a doctoral program that offered specialized concentrations and faculty whose interests align with yours (Morgan & Cohen, 2008).

-No matter where your career interests lie, Alliant’s California School of Professional Psychology can help you on your way.
-We offer Doctorate in Clinical Psychology Degree Programs at a number of campus locations throughout California.
-Each program also offers a wide range of concentrations to further specialize your studies and guide your future career.
+No matter where your career interests lie, Alliant International University’s California School of Professional Psychology (CSPP) can help you on your way.
+Our psychology graduate school offers Doctorate in Clinical Psychology degree programs at a number of campus locations throughout California.
+Each program also offers hands-on experience and a wide range of emphasis areas to further specialize your studies and guide your future career after graduation.